 When a customer requests a statement of conformity to a specification or standard, the decision rule, along with the specification or standard, will be clearly stated.

-The decision rule that SYNLAB Laboratory Services employs is the functional cut-off level, which is the cut off defined in the Workplace Testing Guidelines, the measurement of uncertainty is then added to this.
+The decision rule that SYNLAB Laboratory Services employs is the functional cut-off level.
+This is the cut off defined in the Workplace Testing Guidelines, the measurement of uncertainty is then added to this.
 A result above the functional cut off level will be classed as positive, while a result below the cut off level will be classed as positive.

 A full list of the substances we test for and the cut off levels can be found in our Technical Specification Manual.